stardustai/docs-api/src/latest/campaign/create-campaign.md

   },
   "workflowType": {
     "type": "string",
-    "description": "Type of workflow, must be one of ['Manual Template', 'PreLabeling Template'].", "default": "Manual"
+    "description": "Type of workflow, must be one of ['Manual Template', 'Prelabeling Template'].", "default": "Manual"
   },
   "taxonomyVersion": {